UChicago-Tech-Challenge-Spring-2022/-the-bot/README.md

 # Description
 This program is for UChicago students to get email notifications as soon as a seat becomes available in a full course.
+It's a part of the 2022 UChicago Tech Community Challenge project led by Todd Tan, Yilan Liu, Patricia Zhou, Mike Wu, and Yuanyi Zhang.

 To set up, simply follow the instructions below.

 # Instructions
 1. Install Ruby on Rails onto your local machine via https://guides.rubyonrails.org/v5.1/getting_started.html.